CrossRef/event-data-percolator/README.md

 ## Running

-There are three processes that should be run.
-They can be scaled independently.

- - `lein run accept`  - Accept inputs from Agents and enqueue.
-Lightweight.
-Recommended 3x for failover.
+There is one process to run.
+It spins up a configurable number of threads.
+Other copies can be run for failover or parallelism.

  - `lein run process` - Process inputs from queue.
 Recommended > 3x for failover and load balancing.
- - `lein run push` - Push downstream to Event Bus.
-Lightweight.
-Recommended 3x for failover.

 ## Docker